mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms-zh.md

 ## 服务器

-Because Material-UI supports server-side rendering, it needs to support the latest, stable releases of [Node.js](https://github.com/nodejs/node). 我们还会尝试支持[维护中的LTS版本](https://github.com/nodejs/Release#lts-schedule1) 。 Right now, it supports **node v8.x** and newer versions.
+Because Material-UI supports server-side rendering, it needs to support the latest, stable releases of [Node.js](https://github.com/nodejs/node).
+Where possible, the [LTS versions that are in maintenance](https://github.com/nodejs/Release#lts-schedule1) are supported.
+Right now, it supports **node v8.x** and newer versions.

 ### CSS前缀